-This article takes a look at 10 haunted British houses.
+This article takes a look at the most haunted British houses.
 Some are stately homes, some are the typical house down the street.

 Recorded in 1042 owned by King Edward the Confessor and a Grade II listed building which makes it one of the oldest haunted British houses on this list.